degdigital/UIEcosystem/README.md

 **Formatting & Syntax**
 * Use tabs (4 spaces) for indentation
 * Nested elements should be indented once
-* Don't include a trailing slash in self-closing elements
 * Typically there is no need to specify a type when including CSS and JavaScript files as text/css and text/javascript are their respective defaults.

      __Bad Formatting__